 Safe Harbor Christmas Train Accident

-While on location, you can explore some of the wreckage from the horrible accident.
+While on location, you can explore some wreckage from the horrible accident.

 Forgotten Cold Cellar